Leody Taveras Preview, Player Props: Rangers vs. Brewers

-Leody Taveras -- with an on-base percentage of .154 in his past 10 games, 148 points lower than his season-long percentage -- will be in action for the Texas Rangers versus the Milwaukee Brewers, with Brandon Woodruff on the mound, on August 18 at 8:05 PM ET.
+On Saturday, Leody Taveras (.154 on-base percentage in past 10 games, 148 points below season-long percentage) and the Texas Rangers play the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
+First pitch is at 4:05 PM ET.

 Leody Taveras Game Info & Props vs. the Brewers